 The staff of your residential college is your central advising resource throughout your time at Princeton.
 Your dean, director of studies and director of student life work together as team to help you address academic and nonacademic issues.

 Your dean and director of studies will oversee your academic progress during all four years here.
 This is true whether you’re living in Butler, Mathey, or Whitman colleges (the “four year colleges”), or if you’re a member of Forbes, Rockefeller, or Wilson colleges.
-As a general rule, the directors of studies work closely with freshmen and sophomores, in collaboration with students' A.B./B.S.E. faculty advisers, and the residential college deans work more closely with juniors and seniors.
+As a general rule, the directors of studies work closely with first-year students and sophomores, in collaboration with students' A.B./B.S.E. faculty advisers, and the residential college deans work more closely with juniors and seniors.

 The third member of the college advising team is your director of student life, who can counsel you on a wide range of personal issues and is a member of the Office of the Dean of Undergraduate Students.
 Your director of student life will assist you if you find yourself having a medical crisis or family emergency, or need help navigating University Health Services.
 Your director of student life also supports your personal, social and cultural development.